kevinwang0723/Chaotic-masking/README.md

-The code are separte to two parts, the main code(cyr_chaos.m) and the ode solver(chas.m) Remember to download both file in the same dierctory or forder You can try differnet parameter in the main code.
+The code are separte to two parts, the main code(cyr_chaos.m) and the ode solver(chas.m) Remember to download both file in the same dierctory or forder Operating the main code(cyr_chaos) to demo chaotic masking.
+Sounds are record by your microphone and will be encrypt with the chaos data.
+You can try differnet parameter in the main code.